 - Are there any side effects?

 Typically, there are none.
-However, in some cases a slight tickling has been observed which can be treated by gargling.
-In case of skin irritation just skip few next sessions.
-Be careful that coughing is not a negative thing and if you experience coughing that indicates the therapy is doing well to you as in this way of body drains the mucous buildup.
+However, in some cases, slight tickling has been observed which can be treated by gargling.
+In case of skin irritation just skip a few next sessions.
+Be careful that coughing is not a negative thing and if you experience coughing that indicates the therapy is doing well to you as in this way of the body drains the mucous buildup.

 - Do you need to stop taking medications if receiving salt therapy?